igloo-project/igloo-doc/source/usage/howtos/UI-Charts-and-plots.md

  * A `java.util.Map<K,V>` if there's only one data series.
  * A `com.google.common.collect.Table<S,K,V>` if there are multiple data series.

-See [Querying#generating-maps-and-tables](Querying.html#generating-maps-and-tables) for more information about how to easily generate a `Map` or `Table` from a QueryDSL query in your DAO.
+See {ref}`querying-maps-tables` for more information about how to easily generate a `Map` or `Table` from a QueryDSL query in your DAO.

 Then, pick your data provider: